NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Getting_Started.md

 ### Data Searching

-GDC Data Portal contains two primary mechanisms for searching data: 1) searching using predefined filters (also called Facets) or 2) searching via advanced search technology and the advanced query language.
+GDC Data Portal contains two primary mechanisms for searching data: 1) searching using filters (also called Facets) or 2) searching via advanced search technology and the advanced query language.
 When a user clicks on a Facet, the GDC smart search is automatically populated to help users get familiar with the advanced query language.
 At any time, when a need for a more specific query arises, users can switch to smart search and update their query with more specific filters.

 ### Cart Facilities for Data Selection